patwynne/patwynne.github.io/_posts/2016-04-26-MathJax-Jekyll.md

 layout: post
 date: "April 24, 2016"
 output: html_document
-published: true
-status: publish
-draft: false
-output: html_document
-tags: Text Mining
 ---

-Gaston Sanchez was a short [blog post](http://gastonsanchez.com/opinion/2014/02/16/Mathjax-with-jekyll/) outlining how to get started writing LaTeX-like math equations in your jekyll blog.
+Gaston Sanchez wrote an excellent [blog post](http://gastonsanchez.com/opinion/2014/02/16/Mathjax-with-jekyll/) outlining how to get started writing LaTeX-like math equations in your jekyll blog.

 One quick note I had was where Gaston suggested added the lines